 Matt Hancock to appear before Covid inquiry

-The former health secretary will become the latest high-profile politician to appear before the Covid-19 Inquiry
+Former health secretary will become latest high-profile politician to appear before Covid-19 inquiry

 The former health secretary, who became one of the best-known politicians in the country as he helped steer the coronavirus response before being forced to quit in June 2021, will give evidence to Lady Hallett’s inquiry on Tuesday morning.